tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+In recent years, there have been several studies related to numerical simulations of TDEs \citep{hayasaki, Law_Smith_2019, liptai2019disc, bonnerot, Clerici_Gomboc_2020, Bonnerot_2020, Bonnerot_2021}.
+However, due to severe computational restrictions, a global simulation of an entire TDE process with typical disruption parameters (impact parameter $\beta \sim 1$, parabolic orbit, mass of the SMBH $M_\mathrm{bh}\sim 10^6\, $\msun), ranging from the pre-disruption phase to the formation of the accretion disk, is not feasible.
+This numerical issue arises during the second passage, when the bound debris returns in the proximity of the SMBH.
+For typical disruption parameters  the bound debris is on a wide range of elliptical orbits.
+In this case, the head of the tidal stream, composed of the most bound debris, is not resolved due to high numerical requirements \citep{bonnerot2021nozzle}.
+Therefore, the initial stages of the second passage as well as the self-crossing are not accurately simulated as the necessary resolution is several orders of magnitude larger, than the resolution used in TDE simulations.
+We simulate stellar tidal disruption events with a new approach, similar as in \citep{Bonnerot_2020, Bonnerot_2021}.
+The method is based on simulating conditions in the self-crossing region.
+In this way, the numerical issues are alleviated.

 PROGRAM NAME is a program, which enables user to inject particles from a self-crossing region in stellar tidal disruption events.

 User should follow this simple steps: